 I also reject the idea that you’re either “vegan” or “not vegan.”
 I believe we’re all born with values and instincts that align with vegan principles, but we suppress them as we adapt to societal norms.
 In my view, anyone trying to reduce harm is somewhere on the spectrum of “going vegan.”

 People are complex.
 The systems we live in are complex.
 And most significant cultural changes happen in increments.
 Our relationship with food and animals is no exception.
-The puritan, all or nothing approach ultimately works against the cause, alienating people who might otherwise become vegan allies, vegan curious, or maybe even fully vegan.
+The puritan, all or nothing approach ultimately works against animals by alienating people who might otherwise become vegan allies, vegan curious, or maybe even fully vegan.

 Making others feel like the enemy, especially when they’re curious and trying to take imperfect steps forward, is not a path I will take in my advocacy.
 I would much rather see progress by many than perfection by a few.